Close Embrace Social Dance

 Most important thing and only thing you need to remember from this class is that everything we discuss here is also discussed on our website, where it is better organized and with additional details.
 So no need to understand or remember everything we teach in this class.
 Just go read our website: www.CESDance.com.

-Class consists of a lecture and some demonstration dancing, followed by an hour or so of practice dancing (aka practica) and then the dance party itself.
+Class consists of a lecture and some demonstration dancing, followed by a practice dancing period and then the dance party itself.
 Because the lecture and demonstration dancing are the same for every pre-party class, there is no reason to repeat the class.
-So you are welcome to come late to class in the future and only attend the practice dancing followed by dance party.
+So you are welcome to come late to class in the future and only attend the practice dancing followed by the dance party.

-Before we proceed, I want to remind everyone that we have three strictly enforced rules at our dance parties.
+Before we proceed, I want to remind everyone that we have several strictly enforced rules at our dance parties.
 You should have been informed of those rules at the entrance.
-Strictly enforced means we will ask violators of rule 1 to leave the dance floor immediately and take time out to read our website, where the rules are explained in detail.
-And we will ask repeat violators of rule 1, as well as first time violators of rules 2 and 3, to leave the dance party entirely, without refund of admission fee.
+Strictly enforced means we will ask violators to leave the dance floor immediately and review the rules as posted on our website.
+Repeat or serious violators will be expelled from the dance party by security.
+There is no refund of admission fee for persons expelled from the dance party for vig our strictly enforced rules.

 Strictly enforced rule 1 is that everyone must dance using the style of embrace and dance style that we teach.
-Namely, square-shaped close embrace with light apilado. ["Apilado" is Spanish for "piled up", in the sense of torsos piled up and thus leaning against one another.]
-No separated embrace, other than slight separation that many beginners find necessary when performing forwards ochos.
-No tango nuevo (which uses heavy apilado, sometimes called volcado), no canyengue, no ballroom, no kizombo, no pelvis grinding, no other styles of close embrace different from what we teach.
+Namely, square-shaped close embrace with light apilado, with no high boleos. ["Apilado" is Spanish for "piled up", in the sense of torsos piled up and thus leaning against one another.]
+No separated embrace, other than slight separation (no more than 10cm) that many beginners find necessary when performing forwards ochos.
+No tango nuevo (which uses heavy apilado, sometimes called volcado), no canyengue, no ballroom, no kizombo, no zouk, no pelvis grinding, no other styles of close embrace different from what we teach.
 No open turns like in salsa dancing.
 Close embrace must be square rather than V-shaped, so that the woman looks over the man's shoulder rather than at his face (assuming she is tall enough, we will discuss much shorter women later).
 Feet must be kept no higher than 10cm from floor at all times, so no boleos and women's adornments that involve lifting feet from floor more than 10cm.

-Reasons for this first strictly enforced rule are as follows: (a) so that everyone knows what they are proposing or agreeing to when they invite someone to dance or accept an invitation; (b) to reduce the amount to learn so that people can begin enjoying dancing as soon as possible; (c) to discourage performance dancing.
+Reasons for this first strictly enforced rule are as follows: (a) so that everyone knows what they are proposing or agreeing to when they invite someone to dance or accept an invitation; (b) to reduce the amount to learn so that people can begin enjoying dancing as soon as possible; (c) to maintain a uniform ambiance on the dance floor, which is why this rule applies even to couples who will be dancing exclusively with each other, such that previous two considerations do not apply; (d) to discourage exhibitionist dancing.
+Additional reasons for prohibiting V-shaped embrace: (e) to reduce risk of transmitting respiratory illnesses caused by breathing directly in partner's face; (f) to avoid unpleasantness in cases where one of partners has bad breath.

 We know that many of you are busy and cannot spend years learning to master a multitude of different and complicated dance styles, to allow dancing to different types of music.
 The close embrace dance style we teach is simple and easy to learn at the basic level, and this one dance style can then be used for all the music we play.
 Furthermore, this style is the most common style worldwide for dancing to Argentine tango music, so that what you learn here can be used elsewhere rather than only at our dance parties.